“Setting our sails through research, collaboration, and innovation”

 In an effort to establish this capacity, l-Università ta’ Malta is forging ahead with plans to set up experimental and virtual towing facilities, which are deemed fundamental and invaluable for the design of energy efficient sea-faring vessels.
 Although the infrastructure installation is already underway, the appropriate long-term use of such high-end facilities may solely be secured via expertise exchange and networking opportunities with institutions that have already established a strong track record in the field.

-This twinning action will enable the transfer of essential knowledge from two internationally-leading research institutions in the maritime industry, namely the University of Strathclyde (Scotland, United Kingdom) and the Università degli studi di Genova (Italy) to Malta.
-Local industrial companies within the expanding local maritime industry, such as Naval Architecture Services Ltd., that are seeking to benefit from this framework are acknowledged as key partners in providing the necessary support and characterisation of real-life maritime requirements.
+This twinning action will enable the transfer of essential knowledge from two internationally-leading research institutions in the maritime industry, namely the University of Strathclyde (Glasgow, Scotland, United Kingdom) and the Università degli studi di Genova (Italy) to Malta.
+Local industrial companies within the expanding local maritime industry, such as Naval Architectural Services Ltd., that are seeking to benefit from this framework are acknowledged as key partners in providing the necessary support and characterisation of real-life maritime requirements.
 Knowledge transfer will be fuelled through a variety of planned activities:

 - short specialist courses to enhance scientific and technological capacity